 Cartoon Camp, Camp Hollywood Studios and Billionaire Boot Camps.
 Programs focused on empowering youth through creative expression and were successfully implemented at the University of West Florida, the International Museum of Cartoon Art and 10 local district and charter schools.

 During this same time, Ed founded Boca Kidz, Inc., a publishing and communications company, which has helped businesses, schools and local community parents become informed on matters impacting family life.
 Cooperative partnerships with 45 local district schools and 400+ area businesses, provided for a beneficial sharing of knowledge.
 More than 2.5 million magazines were published and distributed prior to the publication moving to online content.
-In spare time, Ed spent 20 years coaching youth sports and as a facilitator with Leadership Solutions, Inc. where he acts to engage business leaders in developing a process of growth and strategic communication.
+In spare time, Ed spent 20 years coaching youth sports and as a consultant/facilitator with Leadership Solutions, Inc. where he acts to engage business leaders in developing a process of growth and strategic communication.